 - In terms of coffee cups, there are plenty of reusable options.

 - And with takeaway boxes, Chai Wallahs in Bristol offers free onion bhajis if people bring back the plastic takeaway box that their dahl or curry was served in.

 Boston Tea Party, a south-west café chain have stopped serving single-use coffee cups completely.
 They now only serve in reusable takeaway cups.
 They have sold reusable coffee cups at cost price and also run a loan scheme where someone pays for the cup but can bring it back and get a full refund.
 They say they have lost a few customers but have also gained more who love their ethics.

 In terms of takeaway boxes, Chai Wallahs in Bristol offers free onion bhajis if people bring back the plastic takeaway box that their dahl or curry was in.

-If you have any questions about our corporate partnerships, please contact Alannah our Partnerships Manager at City to Sea.
+If you have any questions about our corporate partnerships, please contact our Partnerships team.